 WEBINARS

-Webinars are 45-minutes in length: 30 minute presentation and 15 minute Q and A session at the end.
+Preserve This offers free webinars on current topics related to the library/archives/museum field.
+Webinars are 60-minutes in length: 45 minute presentation and 15 minute Q and A session at the end.

 Webinars are recorded and all registrants will receive a link giving them the opportunity to watch the recording.